Cyeclops1/MiniUltiMaxConsole/README.md

 # MiniUltiMaxConsole

-Console with streamlined connection workflow and automation
+> Console with streamlined connection workflow and automation

 ## Features

+- **Backend API**: Flask-based REST API that proxies requests to real game server endpoints
+- **Live Data**: All endpoints fetch real live data from game servers (no sample data)
+- **Proxy Architecture**: Secure proxy layer for game server communication
 - **Cross-Server Message Form**: Send messages across multiple servers and to specific players
 - **Cross-Server Command Form**: Execute commands on multiple servers with live data fetching
 - **Live Data Integration**: All server, player, and command data is fetched dynamically from the Flask backend